rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 very fast.

 <!-- above -- I couldn't follow this either, what does that mean practically
 for the programmer?
-What does overloading methods that vioate the assumtion mean? -->
+What does overloading methods that violate the assumption mean? -->
 <!-- I added a sentence at the end of the paragraph, does that clear it up?
 /Carol -->